HyDeFuse: Provably Convergent Denoiser-Driven Hyperspectral Fusion: Fusion Algorithm

 and $\varphi: \bbH \to \Re$ is a (convex) regularizer.
-Since the regularizer $\varphi$ is typically non-smooth, proximal algorithms are used to perform the optimization~\cite{aly2014regularized,simoes2014convex,zhang2018pet,kazantsev2018joint}.
-For instance, since the loss is differentiable, we can use the proximal gradient descent (PGD) algorithm.
-Given an initial estimate \( \X_0 \in \bbH \), the PGD iterations are given by
+Since $\varphi$ is typically non-smooth, proximal algorithms are used to perform the optimization~\cite{aly2014regularized,simoes2014convex,zhang2018pet,kazantsev2018joint}.
+The loss $\ell$ is convex, as it is the sum of convex quadratic functions.

+Since $\ell$ is differentiable, the proximal gradient descent (PGD) algorithm can be used to solve the optimization problem~\eqref{eq:fg}.
+For a given initialization \( \X_0 \in \bbH \), the PGD iterations are given by